 How does Habitat work?Verde Valley Habitat for Humanity (VVHFH) builds houses in partnership with qualifying families, using as much donated materials and labor as possible.
-VVHFH then sells the houses at no interest and no profit.
+VVHFH then sells the houses at low interest and no profit.
 VVHFH builds decent, affordable no-frills housing.
 The monthly payments from each VVHFH home in your community combine to provide funds to help build the next home.

 Who qualifies for a Habitat house?There are many criteria a family will need to meet to be considered for a VVHFH Home.
 Problems with current housing such as over-crowding, excessive rental payments, structural problems in current housing as well as willingness to partner with Habitat will be reviewed.
 Employment history, residency in the Verde Valley, credit history, and ability to re-pay the monthly mortgage payment will also be considered.